 Julie Sandler, Officer, Risk Management, Calvert Foundation

-GNHCLF has a unique committee structure specific to its primary role as a lender.
-The Community Loan Committee makes lending decisions on behalf of the organization.
-The committee is made up of both board members and non-board members whose areas of knowledge and expertise are important to the lending process.
+Capital for Change has a unique committee structure specific to its primary role as a lender.
+The Loan Committee makes lending decisions on behalf of the organization.
+The committee is made up of both board members and non-board members with specialized areas of knowledge and expertise in finance and/or banking that are important to the lending process.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.